Node Card Assembly Guide

 3. The 5V switching regulator (LM2596-ADJ) operates with approximately a 10% efficiency loss, meaning the input current may exceed the output current by this margin.

-4. Limit of 1.5A by 12 V voltage regulator (L7812CV).
+4. Limit of 1.5A by 12 VDC voltage regulator (L7812CV).

-5. The 12 V linear regulator (L7812) dissipates power as heat, resulting in an efficiency of around 85% (or ~15% efficiency loss), meaning the input current may exceed the output current by this margin.
+5. The 12 VDC linear regulator (L7812) dissipates power as heat, resulting in an efficiency of around 85% (or ~15% efficiency loss), meaning the input current may exceed the output current by this margin.

 6. Voltage drop is caused by reverse voltage protection (two SS310 diodes in series)